-Model Updating: State-space models have a characteristic of model updating, meaning that as new data becomes available, the model is updated to incorporate the new information.
+Model Updating: State-space models are characterized by model updating, meaning that, as new data become available, the model is updated to incorporate the new information.

 Statistical models do not have this characteristic.
 State-space models also offer several advantages over classical difference-in-differences schemes, including inferring the temporal evolution of attributable impacts, incorporating empirical priors on parameters into fully Bayesian models, and accommodating multiple sources of variation.